- The How to Value Stocks Series

 x [1 + (1 – Earnings Visibility)]

-To get the Basic PE, you start with the current PE and any any extra dividend points.
+To get the Basic PE, you start with the current PE and add the extra dividend points.

 For business risk, financial risk and earnings visibility, it’s easy to start guessing so I created a systemized and automatic method to do the scoring.

-This one is to determine business risk where I look at the trends of ROE, ROA, CROIC and intangibles as a percentage of book value.
+The numbers we look at to determine business risk is to look at trends in ROE, ROA, CROIC and intangibles as a percentage of book value.